A gallery, education, and healing facility grounded in the idea that art can enhance life.

 Over the years, I noted that art class could do something that no other class seemed to be able to do.
 It has a certain magic that inspires kids to share, grow, and change emotionally.
 I knew it was there, but even after years of teaching and continued education, I had never been able to put my finger on what exactly made the magic happen.

 As for the rest of the story, I still have MS. While my "recovery" from a chronic illness has been miraculous, I still have flair ups, and I do have symptoms that I will always struggle with.
-My lovely daughter is in college playing volleyball here in Colorado, and our third mastiff Spartacus fills the home with love.
+My lovely daughter is in collge in Colorado, and our third mastiff Spartacus along with a feisty kitty, Ninja, fills the home with love.